 - Regardless of their perspective, they cannot change the other person (2 Timothy 2:24-25).

-Going the right direction
+Going the Right Direction

 The most prominent thing is he is more aware of her failures than his own.
 He is so caught up in his rightness that he cannot see his wrongness.
 His rightness blinds him to his wrongness.

-- Marge has a problem.
+- Mable has a problem.

 - Biff needs to help her.